AbhishekAnand26/Medical-insurance-cost-prediction-/README.md

 # Medical-insurance-cost-prediction-

 # Problem Statement
-As a Machine Learning (ML) Expert or Data Scientist (DS), the goal is to build an automated system that can accurately predict the medical insurance cost for an individual.
-A medical insurance company requires a solution that can learn from the data of their customers and predict the insurance cost based on a variety of factors such as health issues, gender, age, and other personal attributes.
+ The goal of this project is to create a machine learning model that accurately predicts medical insurance costs based on individual characteristics such as age, gender, BMI, and lifestyle factors.
+Insurance companies need an automated system to provide personalized premium estimates based on a customer’s health profile, enabling more efficient and data-driven pricing strategies.

 # Objective
 The objective of this project is to develop a machine learning model that can predict medical insurance costs, helping insurance companies to estimate premiums based on a customer’s health-related data.